Install ArcGIS Enterprise

-- The Enterprise Builder setup will create an ArcGIS Web Adaptor (IIS) for your hosting server and ArcGIS Enterprise portal.
+- The ArcGIS Enterprise setup will create an ArcGIS Web Adaptor (IIS) for your hosting server and ArcGIS Enterprise portal.
 Accept the default names for these ArcGIS Web Adaptor, or provide different ones.
 Click Next.

 - Authorize the software for use.
 An

 installation of ArcGIS Enterprise Builder requires a valid authorization file (.ecp or